How Do You Write Functions Like This?

 .executeTests()

 In contrast, starting with a messy, working solution and then refining it into something cleaner is more of a discovery process.
-You might end up with significantly less optimal results - especially if your refactoring toolkit is limited and primarily consists of extraction-based techniques.
+When your refactoring toolkit consists mainly of extraction techniques (as Martin suggests), you often end up with suboptimal results.